FindMySchool LogoFindMySchool

 The physical environment reflects decades of thoughtful expansion.
 The original buildings form a courtyard, with specialised facilities added over time: the Heath Building (completed in 2000), the Music Building, a dedicated SEN block, and most recently a 2017 extension housing a Theatre and sixth form study area.
 Modern science laboratories feature interactive whiteboards and networked software.
 The dining hall operates through a house-based system, and the sixth form benefits from dedicated computer suites, air-conditioned study rooms, and a common room with refreshment facilities.

-Bexley Grammar School ranks 208th in England for GCSE performance (FindMySchool ranking), positioning it in the elite tier at the top 5% of schools.
-The school achieved a combined A* to A (grades 9-7) percentage of 69% across the cohort, well above the England average of 54%.
-The Attainment 8 score of 74.7 significantly exceeds the England average of 46%, indicating strong performance across the full range of subjects.
+Bexley Grammar School ranks 194th in England for GCSE academic performance and 151st overall (FindMySchool ranking), positioning it in the elite tier at the top 5% of schools.
+In the current 2024-25 / 2025 dataset, 67.3% of published GCSE grades were 9-7, Attainment 8 was 74.7, and Progress 8 was +0.49, indicating strong performance across the full range of subjects.

-The English Baccalaureate represents a significant strength: 90% of pupils achieved grades 5 or above in the EBacc, substantially above the national participation rate.
-The average EBacc points score of 7.35 far exceeds the England average of 4.08.
-This breadth, students studying English, mathematics, sciences, and a language, reflects the school's commitment to a comprehensive academic foundation.
+The English Baccalaureate represents a significant strength: 88.3% of pupils achieved grades 5 or above in the EBacc, with 95.5% achieving grades 4 or above and 98.2% entered for the EBacc.
+The average EBacc points score of 7.4 reinforces the school's commitment to a comprehensive academic foundation across English, mathematics, sciences, and a language.

 Progress 8 figures of +0.49 indicate that students make above-average progress from their starting points, confirming that the high outcomes are not solely the product of selective entry but reflect genuine school-added value.

-The sixth form delivered exceptional results, with 82% of A-level grades at A*-B, well above the England average of 47%.
-The school ranks 267th in England for A-level provision (FindMySchool ranking), placing it in the top 10%.
-The distribution of A* at 13%, A at 32%, and B at 37% shows particular strength in highest grades.
+The sixth form delivered exceptional results, with 80% of A-level grades at A*-B and 50% at A*-A across 665 exam entries in 2025.
+The school ranks 230th in England for A-level academic provision and 178th overall (FindMySchool ranking), placing it in the top 10% by academic ranking.

 What distinguishes Bexley Grammar's sixth form from most schools is its commitment to the International Baccalaureate Diploma Programme.
 In 2017, the school transitioned to an exclusively IB curriculum for sixth form, a move driven by specialist language status and alignment with international-mindedness values.
 This makes Bexley Grammar a rare fully IB sixth form in southeast London.
-Over 90% of IB students achieve success in the Diploma examination, and 79% of leavers secure their first-choice university destination in their IB results (mid-July), ahead of the traditional August deadline.
+IB outcomes and destination patterns can move by cohort, so families should check the school's latest published results and university-destination information for the current cycle.

 England ranks and key metrics (where available)